apostrophecms/docs/docs/reference/modules/piece-page-type.md

 ### `indexQuery(req)`
 This method should be overridden for a piece-type to call additional [query builders](https://v3.docs.apostrophecms.org/reference/query-builders.html#query-builders) when generating the index page.

+### `showQuery(req)`
+This method should be overridden for a piece-type to call additional [query builders](https://v3.docs.apostrophecms.org/reference/query-builders.html#query-builders) when generating the show page.

 ### `async beforeIndex(req)`
 This method is called before `indexPage`.
 Within the core module it does nothing, so it can be easily overridden by supplying a new method in the `methods` section of the custom module.
 It is a convenient method for manipulating the `req` being supplied to that page.